 Address: 950 Warren St, Mankato, MN 56001, United States

-Highland Park in Mankato, Minnesota, is a great place to visit.
+Highland Park is a great place to visit.
 It’s a perfect place for kids to play and enjoy the park’s playground, as well as adult tourists who want to work out while admiring the park’s beauty and views of Mankato.

 The parks, which were previously known only to a few people, have seen significant modifications since they became public knowledge.
 The addition of the playground was made possible by a city investment, and even local youngsters had a say in the design.